peterkimzz/rest-oauth2/README.md

 - Facebook
 - PayPal

-> Other provders will be updated soon.
+> Other providers will be updated soon.

 ## Installing